fdamani/animal-behavior/semi-parametric/README.txt

 		- add learning component and regularization
 		- extend to vector of alphas
 	- fit all these models to real data.

+	- added l2 penalty
+		- identify cases where this is an identifiable parameter. how does it tradeoff with other params?

 4/8